-OFFICE of the VICE PRESIDENT for RESEARCH and GRADUATE STUDIES
+OFFICE of RESEARCH and INNOVATION

-Stephen Hsu, Vice President for Research and Graduate Studies
+Douglas A. Gage, Interim Vice President for Research and Innovation

 Research and creative activity are part of the daily life of professors and students alike at Michigan State University.
 What scientists learn in their laboratories becomes what they teach and transfer into the marketplace.
 The goal of such curiosity, creativity, and learning, is a deeper understanding of individuals, society, and the world.